Shifting from Volume to Value

 Case Study: A UF Health Success Story in Value-Based Care

-- The Challenge: It identifies the vulnerable period for patients after hospital discharge, which can lead to poor outcomes and preventable readmissions.
+- The Challenge: Patients’ most vulnerable period is after hospital discharge, which can lead to poor outcomes and preventable readmissions.

-- The Solution: It details how a dedicated, team-based TCM program was implemented to proactively support patients transitioning from inpatient to outpatient settings.
+- The Solution: A dedicated, team-based TCM program was implemented to proactively support patients transitioning from inpatient to outpatient settings.

-- The Results: It shows how this focus on preventing adverse events improved patient outcomes and created a powerful proof of concept for value-driven projects at UF Health.
+- The Results: Patient outcomes improved and a powerful proof of concept was created for value-driven projects at UF Health.